 Cockatoos are not known for their talking skills, but they are good at learning tricks, and they love music and dancing.
 They are also considered the loudest of all parrots and very destructive.
 Because of this, cockatoos need lots of toys to keep them busy.

 These Cockatoos are very sensitive in nature.
-They need a lot of personal attention and need to be cuddled a lot.
+They need much personal attention and need to be cuddled a lot.
 If you fail to do so, they become aggressive.
 These birds love to be pampered like a baby.
 Their behavior is such that they have an intelligent, playful personality, and tend to be very loud.
 Cockatoos are less inclined towards mimicry, but they can speak like humans when trained.
 That, again, differs from one species to another.